 A Zeppelin is a type of rigid-framed airship.

-One of the most modern means of transport is the Maglev, capable of travelling at speeds of over 400 km/h.
+One of the most modern means of transportation is the Maglev, capable of traveling at speeds of over 400 km/h (248.6 mph).

 Space probes and Mars rovers examine the structure of Mars and possible traces of life.

 A symbol of division and oppression, the Wall tore a city and numerous families apart.

 The B-24 Liberator was an American heavy bomber aircraft, built in large numbers, that was used on every front during World War II.